A spousal IRA gives a stay-at-home parent the opportunity to have a tax-advantaged retirement savings plan of his or her own.

 Worth noting: The IRS is one creditor that can come after money in an IRA, no matter what state you live in.

-What's the best way to invest spousal IRA?
+What’s the best way to invest in a spousal IRA?

-Someone with a long way to go before retirement can afford to invest money more aggressively than someone who is close to retirement.
+Someone with many years to go before retirement can afford to invest money more aggressively than someone close to retirement.

 He feels good about his investment decisions.
 “You have to look at the total picture.
 This is just part of our retirement planning,” he says.